klein0r/ioBroker.birthdays/docs/en/ical.md

 ## iCal

-You can use an ical url to provide access to your birthday calendar.
+You can use an ical file (http url or local path to file) to provide access to your birthday calendar.
 The adapter will search for all events within that file.

+_Local files are supported since adapter version 2.0.0_

 Your events